We make every attempt to meet your and your family’s needs without student loans.

 Borrower Eligibility

 Borrowers apply for the Parent PLUS loan for each academic year individually.
 Multi-year loans may be consolidated at a later date.
-The loan amount may not exceed the cost of attendance for the academic year, minus any financial aid you’re eligible to receive.
+Parents will be capped at $20,000 per year and $65,000 lifetime in PLUS borrowing per student.
 Borrowers are encouraged to apply for the amount needed for the entire year, not semester by semester.

 • You (the student) must be enrolled at least half-time, be a U.S. citizen or permanent resident, and you can not be in default on a student loan.
 Males must be registered for Selective Service.